Estyms/webfishing-macos-installer/README.md

 ## Implemented Patches

 - renaming `steam_id_remote` dictionnary key to `remote_steam_id` to fix network spam detection that resulted in timeouts
+- prevent the game from crashing when saving the options by not setting any values to `OS.windowed_borderless` because setting a value to it crashes the game somehow

 ## Credits

 [@vimaexd](https://github.com/vimaexd) for their blog post !

+[Godot RE Tools](https://github.com/GDRETools/gdsdecomp) for the amazing tooling that allows me to patch the game !